enkidevs/curriculum/lua/roblox-studio/understanding-studio/changing-object-property.md

 ### Brickcolor

-Changes the color of the object.
+Changes the *color* of the object.

 ### CastShadow

-Determines whether the object will cast a shadow if there is a light source nearby.
+Determines whether the object will *cast a shadow* if there is a light source nearby.

 ### Color

-Similar to Brickcolor but provides a wider variety of colors.
+Similar to Brickcolor but provides a *wider variety of colors*.

 ### Material

-Changes the look of the object.
+Changes the *look/texture* of the object.

 ### Reflectance

-Changes how reflective the object is when a light source is nearby.
+Changes how *reflective* the object is when a light source is nearby.

 ### Transparency

-Changes how transparent the object is.
+Changes how *transparent* the object is.

 ---